emberjs/guides/source/localizable/object-model/computed-properties.md

 });
 ```

-This allows you to observe both `foo` and `bar` on `baz` with much less duplication/redundancy
-when your dependent keys are mostly similar.

 ### Chaining computed properties

 You can use computed properties as values to create new computed properties.
-Let's add a `description` computed property to the previous example, and use the existing `fullName` property and add in some other properties:
+Let's add a `description` computed property to the previous example,
+and use the existing `fullName` property and add in some other properties:

 ```javascript
 Person = Ember.Object.extend({